My Mundane Musings

 American Idol results (April 30)… April 30, 2008

-Filed under: American Idol, entertainment, fun, life, music, television — mymundanemusings @ 11:05 pm
+Filed under: American Idol,entertainment,fun,life,music,television — Rebekah Sanders @ 11:05 pm

 I can’t believe these results shows are STILL an hour long even with just 5 contestants left.
 The PERFORMANCE show is only an hour.
 Certainly they could get the results show down to only 30 minutes?
 Or maybe just commercial length during another good show.
 But wait, this is FOX…